superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Why use embeddings for recommendation systems?

 Scrolling through movie streaming platforms can seem futile.
 What's the point if nothing they recommend looks interesting?
 Building quality recommendation systems, it turns out, is not easy.
-RecSys is complex - it has to optimize for multiple (sometimes conflicting) objectives, and there is no *one* metric that fully captures the quality of recommendations.
+RecSys is complex - it has to optimize for multiple (sometimes conflicting) objectives, and there is no *one* metric that fully captures the recommendation quality.

-Below, we'll walk you through a solution to unsatifying RecSys.
-We generate quality recommendations by **creating high-dimensional embeddings** as input to a genre classification model.
-But **we also use a vector database**, permitting us to efficiently store and query our embeddings, producing high quality recommendations.
+Below, we'll walk you how to produce high quality recommendations, by 1) **creating high-dimensional embeddings** as input to a genre classification model, and 2) **leveraging a vector database** that enables us to efficiently store and query our embeddings.
 The following architecture gives you an overview of the processes underlying our RecSys.

 ![image](../assets/use_cases/movie_recommendation_using_vectordatabase/architecture_recommendation.png)

 ## Data ingestion and preprocessing techniques for movie metadata

 Movie recommendation systems can leverage various types of data to create meaningful embeddings, including plot summaries, cast and crew information, user ratings, release dates, and more.
-But to demonstrate more clearly and simply how an embedding-based RecSys works, we'll focus on creating embeddings based solely on the movie's title and genre data.
+But to demonstrate more clearly and simply how an embedding-based RecSys works, we'll focus on creating embeddings using solely the movie's title and genre data.
 By combining these two key pieces of information, we can generate recommendations that suggest movies with similar genres and titles.

 First, we gather and organize movie data.
 For this, we use a robust dataset from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) that has information from various sources for approximately 45,000 movies.
-Download the data (`movies_metadata.csv`) from Kaggle and put it inside your working directory.
-(If you need additional data, you can supplement the dataset by extracting movie info from platforms like Rotten Tomatoes, IMDb, or even box-office records.)
+You can download the data (`movies_metadata.csv`) from Kaggle and put it inside your working directory.
+(If you need additional data, supplement the dataset by extracting movie info from platforms like Rotten Tomatoes, IMDb, or even box-office records.)

 Next, we extract core details from the dataset and generate a universal summary for each movie.